Cucumber-Diseases/cucumber-diseases.github.io/docs/howto.md

 ## Things to learn here
 tbd

-## What are code smells?
-The term code smell was originally mentioned by Kent Beck as explained by Martin Fowler’s [description](https://www.martinfowler.com/bliki/CodeSmell.html) of code smells.

-!!! quote ""

-    "A code smell is a surface indication that usually corresponds to a deeper problem in the system."

-    Kent Beck, Martin Fowler

-While a code smell doesn't necessarily mean the code is incorrect or non-functional, it suggests that the code may be poorly designed, difficult to maintain, or prone to bugs.
-Code smells often point to deeper issues in the codebase that could lead to more significant problems if not addressed.

-There are several lists of code smells available online.
-One of the most well-known is found in Martin Fowler’s book Refactoring.
-Additionally, you can explore other widely recognized lists on platforms such as Wikipedia, [Coding Horror](https://blog.codinghorror.com/code-smells/) and [Refactoring Guru](https://refactoring.guru/refactoring/smells).
-These resources provide comprehensive overviews of common code smells and offer insights into best practices for identifying and addressing them.

 ## Fixing first smells
 Once you've set up the [repository](https://cucumber-diseases.github.io/repos/) and are familiar with the structure, you can begin practicing the identification and refactoring of code smells: